 Will and I both love tattoos and getting tattoos and while that has caused some problems while traveling (mainly in the onsen in Japan) there’s nothing we love more than scoping out a talented artist on our travels.
-Here are some of our favourite tattoo artists and studios in South Korea.
+Here are some of our favourite studios and tattoo artists in South Korea.

 History of Tattoos in Korea